tokyotreat mobile logotokyotreat logo

 Hiyawan, a yuru-kyara from Mir Prefecture.
 He is a beagle with a large forehead, and small eyes, resembling a Noh mask.

-His face was supposed to look like a Noh mask, but some people think he looks like an old man.
+His face was supposed to resemble a Noh mask, but some people think he looks like an old man.
 Image via Yuru Cahara Mascot

 Characters include Kobitoducan and Hiyawan, the mascot of Nabari City with a Noh mask-like face.
 They initially create feelings of discomfort but eventually win fans over with their distinct personalities and charm.
 Kimokawaii also extends into fashion and accessories.
 This style’s success lies in combining the unsettling with the adorable, creating a unique and memorable experience that defies traditional ideas of cuteness.